kenstercc/Bilmatic/README.md

 #### Clone repositiory (kenstercc/Bilmatic_calculator) to your local machine (Batch Calculator process)

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+## 📈 Demo
+ -  https://kenstercc.github.io/Bilmatic-demo   - Live demo of the limited feature of the Bilmatic app
+    - features available
+       - Main Menu
+       - Contract maintain for standard billing
+       - Calculator (what-if fee calculation)

+  * for the purpose of the demo, use "company01" as the Entity.
+Sub-Entity and Account is not necessary.

 ## Contributing
 #### We welcome contributions!
 To contribute, follow these steps: